Board of Directors

 Treasurer: Meryl Ravitz, CPA (New York, NY)

-Meryl Ravitz is an entrepreneurial financial executive with more than 25 years of senior-level experience in small/mid-capitalization companies in the telecommunications and consumer products industries.
-She has been instrumental in Equity & Debt placements, IPO’s and the related SEC work, Sarbanes-Oxley, budgeting, reporting, audits, treasury, and human resource functions at her various companies.
+Meryl Ravitz is an entrepreneurial financial executive with more than 25 years of senior-level experience in small/mid-capitalization companies in the legal, telecommunications and consumer products industries.
+She has been instrumental in Equity & Debt placements, IPO’s and the related SEC work, Sarbanes-Oxley, budgeting, reporting, audits, treasury, tax, and human resource functions at her various companies.

 Ms. Ravitz previously was a member of the Board of Trustees, NJ Metro Chapter of the National Multiple Sclerosis Society from 1992-2017, and the Treasurer for a majority of that time, as well as the Co-Chair for two years.
 She also instituted a scholarship fund for children with MS or a parent with MS to go to college.
 Additionally, she was the Treasurer of MS Hope for a Cure from 2018-2020.
-Also, Ms. Ravitz, along with her daughter, have spent the past four years volunteering monthly at a local homeless shelter.
+Also, Ms. Ravitz, along with her daughter, have spent years volunteering at a local homeless shelter.

 Member at Large: Barry A. Singer, MD (St. Louis, MO)